DaiKaiYan/An_Approach_to_Internal_Threats_Detection_Based_on_Sentiment_Analysis_and_Network_Analysis/README.md

 - `Restore network_emotional accumulation_normalization`: Restore the matrix of the network based on peak and singular values.<br>
 - `Singular value`: A file that stores singular values.<br>
 - `Sorted mail time series`: Sorted time series.<br>
-- `The original network is converted into weekly units`: compresses the date of the original network from days to weeks, making it data-intensive.<br>
+- `The original network is converted into weekly units`: Compresses the date of the original network from days to weeks, making it data-intensive.<br>